metabase/metabase/docs/embedding/static-embedding-parameters.md

 To display a static embed in a different language, you can set a locale for the embed.
 See a list of [supported locales](https://github.com/metabase/metabase/tree/master/locales).

-To set a locale, add `?locale=[LOCALE]` to your iframe URL, e.g., (`?locale=de-DE`).
+To set a locale, add `locale=[LOCALE]` to your iframe URL, e.g., `locale=de-DE`.

-Locale isn't an appearance setting, so if you're also appending appearance settings to your URL, you'll need to separate them with a `#` symbol, like so:
+Locale must come after the `?` in the URL and before the `#` (if you're including appearance settings).
+Like so:

 ```javascript
 iframeUrl = urljoin(METABASE_SITE_URL, "/embed/dashboard/" + token + "?locale=de-DE#theme=night&background=false&bordered=true&titled=true&downloads=true")
 ```

+Locale only affects UI elements; Metabase won't translate the text of your items (e.g., it won't translate the title of a question).

 ## Maximum request size